codeleapster/spring-interview-prep/notes/04-spring-boot.md

 - HTTP
 - JMX

-HTTP endpoints can be accessed by any HTTP Client, like CURL or Web Browser, by default following are enabled:
+HTTP endpoints can be accessed by any HTTP Client, like cURL or Web Browser, by default following are enabled:
 - /actuator/info
 - /actuator/health